johannesjh/favagtk/README.md

 ## Getting Started

 In the future, favagtk will be published on [flathub](https://flathub.org/).
-As for now, the easiest way to start using Fava GTK is to download and install a flatpak application package from the [CI pipelines](https://gitlab.gnome.org/johannesjh/favagtk/-/pipelines?page=1&scope=all&ref=main&status=success).
+As for now, the easiest way to start using Fava GTK is to download and install a flatpak application package from [favagtk's releases in gilab](https://gitlab.gnome.org/johannesjh/favagtk/-/releases).

 ### System Requirements